Skip to content

 Single Page ApplicationnoneNoRequiredClient-side JavaScript (React, Vue, Angular)

-Native / Mobile ApplicationnoneNoRequirediOS, Android, desktop apps
+Native / Mobile ApplicationnoneNoRequirediOS, Android, desktop

-Machine-to-Machine (M2M)client_secret_basicYesNoBackend services, daemon processes
+Machine-to-Machine (M2M)client_secret_basicYesNoBackend services, daemons

 Device Flowclient_secret_postYesNoSmart TVs, CLIs, IoT (RFC 8628)

-Management APIclient_secret_basicYesNoProgrammatic access to Parako.ID’s Management API
+Management APIclient_secret_basicYesNoProgrammatic access to the Management API

 Terminal window